 In today’s world, Agile methodology and outsourcing product development are hot topics.
 The beginning of the 90s witnessed the starting of outsourcing product development.
 Companies jumped at the opportunity to save bucks by hiring top talents at reasonable rates.
 Agile methodology, when infused later in the 90s, became the cherry on the cake.

 Agile is a well-known methodology and most development teams prefer it.
 It all started in Oregon in the spring of 2000.
 A group of seventeen software professionals got together to talk about how they might shorten development periods and get new products to market faster.

-Matter of fact, we have also studied the scaling up of adopting agile at most of the companies, including small firms that run the entire enterprise with agile methods; larger companies that, like Spotify and Netflix, were born agile and have become more so as they’ve grown; and companies that, like Amazon and USAA (the financial services company for the military community), are already in the transition from traditional hierarchies to more-agile enterprises.
+We have studied the scaling up of the Agile method at most companies, including small firms.
+Larger companies like Spotify and Netflix were born agile and have become more so as they’ve grown.
+Also, big shots like Amazon and USAA (the financial services company for the military community), are already in the transition from traditional hierarchies to more-agile enterprises.

 “We are trying to figure out how to transition from our regular, current cubicle kind of workspace to a more collaborative workspace,” Rajesh Gopinathan, CEO at TCS, tells ET Magazine.

 What led to the rise of the agile manifesto is that people slowly started to realize that the waterfall approach they’ve used with their outsourcing vendors is not that great after all.
 Fixed price contracts stopped making sense as they do not guarantee real value.
 The more labor is outsourced to other countries, the higher are the costs.
 Hence, the main point for outsourcing which is cost-saving loses its foothold.